Haantjes Algebras of Classical Integrable Systems

+In this section, in order to show the large range of applicability of the theory previously developed, we shall discuss an important example of Hamiltonian integrable system, defined on a six-dimensional symplectic manifold, which is obtained as a stationary reduction of the seventh-order equation of the Korteweg de Vries (KdV) hierarchy.

 In \cite{TKdV}, a method to obtain the Poisson pencil $P_1-\lambda P_0$ of the stationary flows of the KdV hierarchy was presented.
-In \cite{MT}, this method was applied to get the stationary reduction of the seventh order equation of the hierarchy.
+In \cite{MT}, this method was applied to construct the stationary reduction of the seventh-order equation of the hierarchy.
 The restricted Poisson pencil turns out to be a degenerate pencil of co-rank one in a seven dimensional manifold $\mathcal{M}^{(7)}$, being therefore a Gelfand-Zakarevich system \cite{GZ}.
 It possesses a polynomial Casimir function of length four, starting with a Casimir of $P_0$ and ending with a Casimir of $P_1$.
-Then, a Marsden-Ratiu reduction procedure \cite{MR}, similar to the one used in other cases \cite{TKdV,MTlt,MTltC,FPrmp,FPrcd}, was performed to each six-dimensional symplectic leaf $S_0$ of the Poisson tensor $P_0$, in order to get rid of the Casimir of $P_0$. \noi Furthermore, by restricting the polynomial Casimir function to $S_0$, one of the authors was able to obtain in \cite{MT} three Hamiltonian functions in involution in the Darboux chart $(q_1,q_2,q_3,p_1,p_2,p_3)$
+Then, a Marsden-Ratiu reduction procedure \cite{MR}, similar to the one used in other cases \cite{TKdV,MTlt,MTltC}, was performed to each six-dimensional symplectic leaf $S_0$ of the Poisson tensor $P_0$, in order to get rid of the Casimir of $P_0$.